MJ Melendez Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Braves pitching staff ranks 15th in the league.

-- The Braves' 3.79 team ERA ranks seventh across all league pitching staffs.
+- The Braves have a 3.73 team ERA that ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).
+- The Braves allow the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Braves will send Elder (1-0) out to make his third start of the season.
+- The Braves will look to Wright (0-0) in his second start of the season.

-- In his last time out on Monday, the righty tossed 6 1/3 scoreless innings against the Cincinnati Reds while surrendering six hits.
+- The righty last pitched on Tuesday against the Cincinnati Reds, when he went three innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.